Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ![W1](https://user-images.githubusercontent.com/65610334/212662591-9ce4ac12-9114-4fb6-8b8c-e9792c70e7bb.png)

-2. After clicking on the highlighted button of **Extract grid corners**, it will ask about the window size and automatic square counting mechanism.
+2. Enter the global settings in the corresponding prompts: window size for corner finding and whether to auto-count squares along the x and y directions or manually enter them for each image.

+> These settinngs are used for all images.
+Most of the time, auto-counting works fine.
+In the event it fails for any reason (usually a misclick on the user's end), the toolbox will revert to manual input.

 ![c2](https://user-images.githubusercontent.com/65610334/213191980-d15f847a-52db-4f7a-9357-22a4f2dfc577.jpg)

-3. The accompanying **output** will appear after step 2 is completed.
+3. Mark the four extreme internal checker corners on the figure that pops up after Step 2.

 ![Calib1](https://user-images.githubusercontent.com/65610334/212251855-ccf59d9a-ce84-41ec-8a53-35a0da8d8b96.jpg)

 #### **Clicking Order for Extreme Internal Corners**

-The first clicked point is **selected** to be associated to the origin point of the world reference frame attached to the grid.
-The **second** click defines the direction of the **Y-axis** of the reference frame from **(1st click ---> 2nd click)**.
-The **third** click defines the direction of the **X-axis** of the reference frame **(2nd click ---> 3rd click)**.
-The fourth click will complete the **plane's definition**, and the toolbox will proceed to **compute** the corners.
+The **first** clicked point is selected as the **origin** of the world reference frame attached to the checker grid.
+The **second** click defines the direction of the **Y-axis** of the reference frame from **(1st click &rarr; 2nd click)**.
+The **third** click defines the direction of the **X-axis** of the reference frame **(2nd click &rarr; 3rd click)**.
+The fourth click will complete the **plane's definition** as **1st click &rarr; 2nd click &rarr; 3rd click &rarr; 4th click &rarr; 1st click**.

-> NOTE: As you mark the points in each image, note the clicking order.
-We will need it to associate the reflected points properly when calibrating the mirror images.
+> ***As you mark these four extreme corners in the first image, note the clicking order and follow it for the rest of the images.
+We will need it to associate the reflected points properly when calibrating the mirror images.***

-We **illustrate** the clicking order that we followed for our calibration below.
+We illustrate the clicking order that we followed for our calibration below.

 ![asddddd](https://user-images.githubusercontent.com/65610334/213100379-beb1dad9-47d7-47b4-bd3b-30200bd67aef.png)

-The **planar boundary** of the calibration grid is then shown below.
+The planar boundary of the calibration grid is then shown below.

 ![bd](https://user-images.githubusercontent.com/65610334/212264520-26a30d6e-2eff-41bc-867e-8f561fecaf16.jpg)

-After marking the **four extreme corners**, the toolbox prompts for the dimensions of the **squares on the chessboard pattern**.
+4. After marking the **four extreme corners**, the toolbox prompts for the dimensions of the **squares on the checker pattern**.
 Here, you enter the values measured earlier.

 ![c3](https://user-images.githubusercontent.com/65610334/213192408-17ee514f-5aba-438a-b2fb-a141242d8d5b.jpg)

+5. The toolbox will also prompt if you wish to use a guess for the distortion parameters, which can help with corner detection if your camera suffers from extreme distortion.
+However, this is empirical and you would have to fiddle around a little bit to get the right results.
+Otherwise, you can completely skip this step.

-The **tooblox** first guesses the **corner locations**, and then refines them to subpixel accuracy.
+The tooblox will proceed to first guess all the **checker corner locations** within the plane defined in Step 2, and then refine them to subpixel accuracy.

 ![corners11](https://user-images.githubusercontent.com/65610334/212265637-e70c9ba5-b7da-4542-bac6-321273b4a3c2.jpg)

 ![extraxted corners](https://user-images.githubusercontent.com/65610334/212265827-fec020ae-8599-48cf-b542-401dc5c90dc8.jpg)

-**Follow the same procedure for the rest of images in the dataset.
+6. Repeat steps 1&ndash;5 for the rest of the calibration images.
+For each new image, you will only be prompted for the intiial guess for distortion as the toolbox assumes the same checker pattern has been used in each image.**Follow the same procedure for the rest of images in the dataset.
 For the rest of the images, you will only be prompted for an initial guess for distortion.**

 After **corner extraction**, the matlab data file `calib_data.mat` is automatically generated.
 This file contains all the information gathered throughout the corner extraction stage (image coordinates, corresponding 3D grid coordinates, grid sizes, etc.).
+Assuming a clear MATLAB worksapce, you can recover all this information by typing `calib_gui` into the command window, and then loading `calib_data.mat` into the workspace.
+Then, you can proceed directly to the main calibration step.

 ![h55](https://user-images.githubusercontent.com/65610334/213192784-ebcafe65-982a-46ba-b996-1acfb174a7dc.PNG)

 ### **3. Main Calibration Step**

-After **corner extraction**, click on the button **Calibration** on the calibration GUI to run the main camera calibration procedure.
+At this point, we have all the information required to begin calibration.After **corner extraction**, click on the button **Calibration** on the calibration GUI to run the main camera calibration procedure.

 ![WRR](https://user-images.githubusercontent.com/65610334/212663304-28278a91-0cbf-4638-91e2-a679576e44ff.png)